jauderho/esxi-unlocker/readme.md

     cd esxi-unlocker
     ./esxi-build.py

-If everything went correctly the ouput should be:
+If everything went correctly the output should be:

     ESXi-Build for macOS